jst-seminar-rostlab-tum/genomics.ai/Machine_Learning/scarches-api/README.md

 * [download](./utils/utils.py) reference and query dataset from s3
 * preprocess reference and query dataset
 * create scVI model (or use pretrained model) and train it on reference dataset
-* Create anndata file of latent representation and compute UMAP
+* create anndata file of latent representation and compute UMAP
-* train the model on a query and save the result
+* train the model on query dataset and save the result
 * [write](./utils/utils.py) the result into `query.csv` file and [upload](./utils/utils.py) to s3

 ### scANVI